Allen-Synthesis/EuroPi/contributing.md

 ### File Naming

 Please use all lowercase and separate words with underscores for your program names.
-If additional resources are needed, such as image files, a directory with the same name and suffixed with `docs` can be included. e.g. the files associated with a program for a Sample and Hold function would look as follows:
+If additional resources are needed, such as image files, a directory with the same name and suffixed with `-docs` can be included. e.g. the files associated with a program for a Sample and Hold function would look as follows:

 ```
 software/contrib
-├── sample_and_hold_docs
+├── sample_and_hold-docs
 │   └── sample_and_hold.png
 ├── sample_and_hold.md
 ├── sample_and_hold.py